mikkelcato/uni-bach/uni-5-sem/soft/chpt/chpt-5.typ

 $
 We have two ways to classify liquid crystals.
 The first is based on how the liquid crystal $<-->$ liquid phase transition is induced.
 We care about thermotropic and lyotropic liquid crystals, which are based on temperature and concentration respectively.
 The second is based on which symmetries the liquid crystal has.
 We mostly care about nematic liquid crystals whose symmetry is purely orientational.
 Examples of other types could be smectic, cholestric, columnar etc.

+Moving forward any liquid crystal is assumed to be nematic.

 == Q-tensor
 We want a to quantify the _orderedness_ of a liquid crystal.
 To this end we assign a unit vector $hat(u)$ to each molecule.